pennmem/event_creation/README.md

 optional arguments:
-  -h, --help           show this help message and exit --debug              Prints debug information to terminal during execution --montage-only       Imports a localization or montage instead of importing
+  -h, --help           show this help message and exit --debug              Prints debug information to terminal during execution --montage-only       Imports a montage instead of importing
                        events
-  --change-experiment  Signals that the name of the experiment changes on
+  --localization-only  Imports a localization instead of importing events --change-experiment  Signals that the name of the experiment changes on
                        import.
 Defaults to true for PS* behavioral --change-session     Signals that the session number changes on import